cs160-berkeley/github-scripts/README.md

 line-use/) for _Creating an access token for command-line use_ # Set up your shell or perl environment.
 [Perlbrew](http://perlbrew.pl/) is a useful management tool.
+* For each assignment, consider using [GitHub Classroom] (https://classroom.github.com/) to set up a link that students can create individual repos based on an assigned template.

 ## Adding members to a GitHub organization